- Search The Registry

 Practiced primarily in Trinidad, Grenada, and Recife (Brazil) where it is known as Xango, it was developed in the 19th century.
 Shango was brought from the African Yorba tribe during slavery.
 The deity, orisha, whose power is represented by the images of thunder and lightning.
 As the legendary fourth king of the ancient kingdom of Oyo, Shango's rule was marked by whimsical use of power.
 One account asserts that Shango was fascinated with magical powers.
 He inadvertently caused a thunderstorm and lightning struck his own palace killing many of his wives and children.

 In repentance he left his kingdom and traveled to Koso, where he hung himself.
 When his enemies cast contempt upon his name, a rash of storms destroyed parts of Oyo.
 Shango's followers proclaimed him a god and said the storms were Shango's wrath, avenging his enemies.
 All of the stories concerning Shango represent the theme of capricious, authoritative, creative, destructive, magical, medicinal, and moral power.
 Shango's staff visualizes the unpredictable and violent power of the divine being.
 This power is personified through dance.
+The practice is part of the Yoruba peoples history.

 The religious worship centers on the Chapelle, a small cult house, and the Palais, a tent where ceremonies and healing take place.
 Each year the Palais is the scene of a major festival for Shango that ranges from recitation of the Lord's prayer to manifestations of Shango’s spirit and animal sacrifices.
 At the festival, an entranced devotee, the elegunshango, dances to the sharp staccato rhythms of the bata drum and waves the staff, oshe, with violent and threatening gestures--and then suddenly draws it to himself in a motion of quiet serenity.
 In one account regarding the oshe shango, the female figure who balances the ax, the sign of Shango's power, is equated with the "caprice and creative experience of human sexuality."